Let's help every child love books, whatever their needs

 Children's Book Week

-Help us to inspire children everywhere to love reading this November, in our week-long celebration in schools.
+Get ideas for inspiring children to love reading in a week-long celebration of books in schools.

 Bookmark: books and disability

 Find advice and book recommendations for families, teachers, librarians, authors and publishers.